 Another popular option to explore is Bootstrap.
 This calls itself a 'frontend component library', and offers more comprehensive options than the HTML5 Boilerplate framework.
-Some argue that the industry's reliance on Bootstrap has led to more and more websites looking the same in recent years.
+Some argue that the industry's reliance on Bootstrap has led to increasing homogeneity in web design over recent years.

 Using HTML5 Boilerplate

 On downloading the archive, it's a good idea to make a copy and keep it clean and untouched.
 It can then serve as reference for any changes you make.

 For your new site, first replace the favicon.ico and icon.png files with your logo – these will appear as your site's favicon and the icon when your site is saved to someone's iOS homescreen.
 An online generator can help you create new images.

 In the HTML, there might be some things that you're not familiar with.
 The majority of these additions deal with issues relating to legacy browsers.
 The final script element is for Google Analytics and can be removed entirely if you don't use that.
 Leave the other script elements that are found towards the end of the file, because they load jQuery.

 Add content to the body of the document after the 'Add your site or application content here' comment.
 You'll also need to give the page a title and fill the 'content' value in the 'description' meta tag.